-Online learning has become an increasingly expected and popular component for education of the modern-day adult learner, including the medical provider.
-In light of the recent coronavirus pandemic, there has never been more urgency to establish opportunities for supplemental online learning.
-Heart University aims to be "the go-to online resource" for e-learning in CHD and paediatric-acquired heart disease.
-It is a carefully curated open access library of paedagogical material for all providers of care to children and adults with CHD or children with acquired heart disease, whether a trainee or a practising provider.
+Online learning has become an increasingly expected and popular component for education of the acquired heart disease.
+It is a carefully-curated open access library of pedagogical material for all providers of care to children and adults with congenital heart disease or children with acquired heart disease, whether a trainee or a practicing provider.
 In this manuscript, we review the aims, development, current offerings and standing, and future goals of Heart University.